All Episodes

 Have you heard her name pronounced?

-Well, we'll call her Mignon.
+We'll call her Mignon.

-I think Charleston, I think it's where he said they got a publication aimed at the African American community.
+I think Charleston, I think it's where he said, they got a publication aimed at the African-American community.

 So he's into business himself, so to speak.